sanand0/prompts/afterslides.md

   - Headings are insightful.
 Make a useful / educative point the reader can learn.
   - Headings conveys the entire point of the section.
 Reading just the headings one after another forms a story.
   - Therefore, plan all the headings as an outline first.
 THEN fill in the bullets.
+  - Preserve the order of the transcript.
+Write sections in the same order as in the transcript.
 - In each section, add ≤5 bullet points, each ≤25 words, that support the H2 heading using content from the transcript.
   - Write bullets as complete sentences.
   - Mimic the transcript style in the bullets, e.g. first person, casual tone.
   - Highlight in **bold** the top 1-3 phrases that address the section heading directly, if applicable.
-- Preserve the order of the transcript.
-Write sections in the same order as in the transcript.
+- NEVER mention any names in the headings / bullets

 Fact-checking and appendices: